jorstck/CollegeTshirts/README.md

 run sendEmails.py to start the code (it will fail after some amount of emails are sent) follow instructions regarding the variable 'start_at' in sendEmails.py to see how to handle when the code fails

+after running sendEmails.py enough times, the program will exit without error.
+This means all emails have been sent

 ----------------------------------------------------------------------------------------------------------------------------------------------

 IF YOU WANT TO ADD MORE COLLEGES TO THE LIST: